 - From the “File Type” menu, select “Log” and press OK

-- go back to database properties -> options and change the recovery model back to “Full” (do not press OK)
+- go back to database properties -> options and change the recovery model back to “Full” (do NOT press OK)

 - click on the “Files” section of the properties window and change the initial size and growth rate of the log file. then press OK